I just got through reading Charles Murray Real Education so I was perfectly primed to be alarmed by this passage

 Teachers can’t prepare for the content of the tests and so they substitute practice exams and countless hours of instruction in comprehension strategies like “finding the main idea.”
 Yet despite this intensive test preparation, reading scores have paradoxically stagnated or declined in the later grades.

-This is because the schools have imagined that reading is merely a “kill” that can be transferred from one passage to another, and that reading scores can be raised by having young students endlessly practice strategies on trivial stories.
+This is because the schools have imagined that reading is merely a “skill” that can be transferred from one passage to another, and that reading scores can be raised by having young students endlessly practice strategies on trivial stories.
 Tragic amounts of time have been wasted that could have been devoted to enhancing knowledge and vocabulary, which would actually raise reading comprehension scores.

 in today’s New York Times.

 Murray covers this idea at length and before I even picked up the book I was already predisposed to accept its four simple truths

 - Ability varies